-In the measurement of reinsurance contracts held, the probability weighted estimates of the present value of future cash flows include the potential credit losses and other disputes of the reinsurer to reflect the non-performance risk of the of reinsurance contracts held and such estimates for the groups of underlying insurance contracts.
+In the measurement of reinsurance contracts held, the probability weighted estimates of the present value of future cash flows include the potential credit losses and other disputes of the reinsurer to reflect the non-performance risk of the reinsurer.

 The Company estimates certain FCF at the portfolio level or higher and then allocates such estimates to groups of contracts.
-The Company uses consistent assumptions to measure the estimates of the present value of future cash flows for the group